zakonweb/data-structures-ADT-A2/Binary Tree/Binary Tree Implementations/BT. Using 1D Array/BT. Using 1D Array of Node UDT/Imperative/BT. Using Node UDT & 1D Arrays  Pseudocode.md

     // Check if empty tree
     IF BinaryTree[1].Data = NULL_POINTER THEN // Insert new node at root
+        BinaryTree[1].Data ← NewItem
+        BinaryTree[1].Left ← NULL_POINTER
-        BinaryTree[1] ← NewNodePtr
+        BinaryTree[1].Right ← NULL_POINTER
     ELSE // Find insertion point
         // Store data item and set null pointers for the new node BinaryTree[NewNodePtr].Data ← NewItem
         BinaryTree[NewNodePtr].Left ← NULL_POINTER
         BinaryTree[NewNodePtr].Right ← NULL_POINTER

-        ThisNodePtr ← BinaryTree[1] // Start at the root of the tree WHILE ThisNodePtr <> NULL_POINTER DO // While not a leaf node PreviousNodePtr ← ThisNodePtr // Remember this node IF NewItem < BinaryTree[ThisNodePtr].Data THEN // Follow left pointer
+        ThisNodePtr ← 1 // Start at the root of the tree WHILE ThisNodePtr <> NULL_POINTER DO // While not a leaf node PreviousNodePtr ← ThisNodePtr // Remember this node IF NewItem < BinaryTree[ThisNodePtr].Data THEN // Follow left pointer